ga4gh/compliance/test-data/README_COMPLIANCE_DATA.md

 Variant Annotation Data

-Initial variant annotation data is in the file WASH7P_annotation.vcf.
+Initial variant annotation data is in the files WASH7P_annotation.vcf and OR4F_annotation.vcf.

 ## Using the data with the compliance test suite